collectionscms/collections/README.md

 To chat with other community members you can join the [Superfast Discord](https://discord.gg/a6FYDkV3Vk).

-## 📌 Road Map

-### Short

-- Beta version release
-- Publish live demo
-- Determine service name :)

-### Mid

-- GraphQL
-- Provides migration tools from legacy CMS

-### Long

-- Supports MSSQL and OracleSQL
-- Authentication via OAuth

 ## 💚 Tech Stack

 - Self-hosted - know where your data is stored!
-- DB - RDB(MySQL, PostgreSQL, SQLite)
+- DB - RDB (MySQL, PostgreSQL, SQLite)
 - Backend - Node.js, Express
 - Admin - React, MUI